 This was what Gandhi had to say on June 2, 1906 in “The Indian Opinion”: "Thanks to the Court's decision, only clean Indians (meaning upper caste Hindu Indians) or colored people other than Kaffirs (referring to black Africans), can now travel in the trains."

 I can go on and on but the post is getting too long so I will end here.
-Please note: All these are direct quotes from “The Collected works of Mahatma Gandhi” which includes his writings and statements during the years he spent working as an attorney in South Africa.
+Please note that, all these are direct quotes from “The Collected works of Mahatma Gandhi” which includes his writings and statements during the years he spent working as an attorney in South Africa.

 So as you can see, the great Mahatma Gandhi was no peace icon as some people portray him to be.
-He was a very racist and angry man who saw nothing good about the black African race and would rather do away with the entire black African race.
+He was a very racist and angry man who saw nothing good about the black African race, and would rather do away with the entire black African race.
+Character-wise, Gandhi had a lot in common with the monster Adolf Hitler than often portrayed.
 In other words, it is a great shame on all of humanity to refer to India’s Mahatma Gandhi as a “peace icon”.